Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 What we learnt

-We published our first report in 2016 and it’s great to find tent users are still generally pleased with the quality of the products they have bought, seven years on.
+We published our first report in 2016 and it’s great to find tent users have continued to be generally pleased with the quality of the products they have bought, as they have for the last eight years.

 Please note, the Tent Survey is a measure of owner satisfaction, it may not necessarily reflect sales patterns or trends across the sector.